Everything You Need to Know About Election Day 2022 in Connecticut

-- Any voter standing in line at the polls at 8 p.m. will be allowed to cast a vote.
+Today is Election Day.
+Connecticut voters are heading to the polls to decide several political races, including governor.
+Any voter who is in line at the polls at 8 p.m. will be allowed to vote.

 Who Is Running for Governor of Connecticut